What Are the Kidneys and Urinary Tract?

 What Are the Parts of the Urinary Tract?

 People usually have two kidneys, but can live a normal, healthy life with just one.
 The kidneys are under the ribcage in the back, one on each side.
 Each adult kidney is about the size of a fist.

 Each kidney has an outer layer called the cortex, which contains filtering units.
-The center part of the kidney, the medulla (meh-DUH-luh), has fan-shaped structures called pyramids.
-These drain urine into cup-shaped tubes called calyxes (KAY-luh-seez).
+The center part of the kidney, the medulla (pronounced: meh-DUH-luh), has fan-shaped structures called pyramids.
+These drain urine into cup-shaped tubes called calyxes (pronounced: KAY-luh-seez).

-From the calyxes, pee travels out of the kidneys through the ureters (YUR-uh-ters) to be stored in the bladder (a muscular sac in the lower belly).
-When a person urinates, the pee exits the bladder and goes out of the body through the urethra (yoo-REE-thruh), another tube-like structure.
+From the calyxes, pee travels out of the kidneys through the ureters (pronounced: YUR-uh-ters) to be stored in the bladder (a muscular sac in the lower belly).
+When a person urinates, the pee exits the bladder and goes out of the body through the urethra (pronounced: yoo-REE-thruh), another tube-like structure.
 The male urethra ends at the tip of the penis; the female urethra ends just above the vaginal opening.

 What Do the Kidneys Do?